AgileSystemsTechnology/StudentManager.Docs/docs/Qualifications/addaqualification.md

 ## **Adding a Qualification**

 - After navigating to qualifications using the main menu, take note of the "Heads Up!" message
-- After selecting "Add ", a **Qualification: Add New** screen will appear, you will be able to add any required detail here.
+- After selecting **"Add"**, a **Qualification: Add New** screen will appear, you will be able to add any required detail here.
 Below are explanations of the fields so you understand what is required for each one

 - **Cancel**
 	- Selecting this will exit without saving any changes
 - **Save**